aimerou/awesome-ai-papers/README.md

 # Outstanding AI Papers - A Review ⭐️

-This repository contains a list of the most notable research papers in AI classified by year and date of publication.
-We regularly update this work so if you have any suggestions for interesting papers we will welcome them with great pleasure.
-If you like this work, feel free to put a star on this repo.
+The most significant AI research papers are listed in this collection and are organized by publication date.
+We update this work frequently, so if you have any recommendations for compelling papers, we'd be delighted to consider them.
+Feel free to give this repository a star if you enjoy the work.

 Maintainer: [Aimerou Ndiaye](https://github.com/aimerou)